Hi, I'm Shay! (They/He)

 My experiences have shown me that not everyone will "get it," but my journey to finding these words showed me that some people will.
 That kind of authentic connection to self and others is what drives my passion for working with folks on their own journeys of self-discovery and community connection.

-Diagnosis as a Tool for Empowerment
+Diagnosis as a Tool

-Research shows that positive identity development and community pride are invaluable protective factors against the negative effects of minority stress on well-being.
+Positive identity development and community pride are invaluable protective factors against the negative effects of minority stress on well-being.
 By adopting an intersectional, socio-politically informed approach, diagnosis becomes less about "what's wrong" with you and more about contextualizing your experiences within a broader social framework.
 This allows for a more comprehensive and compassionate narrative of your experiences while also advocating for systemic changes that create more inclusive environments.

 Working Together